 What authors, counselors, and helpers will I trust?

 I’ve never personally met some of the best mentors I’ve ever had.
 My wife even teases that I only read things written by “the dead guys.”
-I once wrote that we will be the same a year from now as we are right this minute, except for the people we meet and the books we read.
+I once that we will be the same a year from now as we are right this minute, except for the people we meet and the books we read.
 Avail yourself of the wealth of wisdom to be had from Godly counselors – dead or alive!

 Will I screen everything by a Biblical worldview?